BitCurator/bitcurator-nlp-entspan/README.md

 ## Documentation

-The latest documentation can be found on the BitCurator NLP wiki page at https://github.com/bitcurator/bitcurator-nlp/wiki.
+General BitCurator NLP project documentation can be found on the BitCurator NLP wiki page at https://github.com/bitcurator/bitcurator-nlp/wiki.

-## License(s)

-The BitCurator logo, BitCurator project documentation, and other non-software products of the BitCurator team are subject to the the Creative Commons Attribution 4.0 Generic license (CC By 4.0).

-Unless otherwise indicated, software items in this repository are distributed under the terms of the GNU General Public License, Version 3.
-See the text file "COPYING" for further details about the terms of this license.

-In addition to software produced by the BitCurator team, BitCurator packages and modifies open source software produced by other developers.
-Licenses and attributions are retained here where applicable.

-# Steps to install and run Entspan scripts.
+## Installing and running the entity extraction and analysis tools.

 ## Create Conda virtual environment
 - Install Conda from